-Specific priority Problems/issues Strategic objectives Strategies/Interventions Performance indicator Annual 5yrs Target

-issue Target 2021/2026

-2023/2024 2021/2020

-Local economic Marketing of the To promote the Develop the marketing #number of marketing 100

-development municipality municipality in South 1 initiatives conducted 100

-Africa and municipality

-international

-Limited jobs created To eradicate poverty Intensify the functionality of # of jobs created through 200

-through tourism through tourism tourism forum. tourism activities

-activities Develop tourism strategy

-Limited jobs created To eradicate poverty Develop partnership with # of jobs created through 300

-through agriculture and to improve local Agricultural business. agricultural activities

-economy Develop strategies to assist the

-emerging farmers

-Training of SMME's Empower SMMEs with Training of SMME's in business # of SMME's training 100

-training and skills to conducted

-improve Local

-Economy

-Formalisation of Mushrooming of To improve formal Registration of small markets %of formalised register of 70%

-Informal Markets unregulated informal markets and demarcation markets

-markets along the

-roads
+Specific priority Problems/issues Strategic objectives Strategies/Interventions Performance indicator Target Directorate issue 2022/2023 Local economic Marketing of the To promote the Develop the marketing % increase in investment 1 DTP development municipality municipality in South strategies to promote the in the area Africa and municipality international No jobs created To eradicate poverty Intensify the functionality of # of jobs created through 5 DTP through tourism through tourism tourism forum. tourism activities activities Develop tourism strategy No jobs created To eradicate poverty Develop partnership with # of jobs created through 20 DTP through agriculture and to improve local Agricultural business. agricultural activities economy Develop strategies to assist the emerging farmers Training of SMME's To eradicate poverty Training of SMME's in business # of SMME's training 1 DTP through SMME's management conducted initiatives Non Compliance of To ensure compliance To implement and develop # of businesses complying 100 DTP businesses of businesses business registration centre